Deeksha-45/ChatGPT-API-Integration-and-Flask-Web-App-Development/README.md

 4.)Activate the virtual environment: source venv/bin/activate (on Windows: venv\Scripts\activate)
-5.)Install the dependencies: pip install -r requirements.txt 6.)Create a .env file and set the OpenAI API key: echo "OPENAI_API_KEY=your_api_key_here" > .env 7.)Start the Flask server: flask run
+5.)Install the dependencies: pip install -r requirements.txt 6.)Create a .env file and set the OpenAI API key: echo "OPENAI_API_KEY=your_api_key_here" > .env 7.)Start the Flask server and enter: flask run
-8.)Open a web browser and navigate to http://localhost:5000 to use the application.
+8.)Open a web browser and navigate to http://localhost:5000 or any other url it shows to use the application.
+9.)Use the test_app code to test the app and its responses.
-Note: To obtain an OpenAI API key, sign up for an account at https://beta.openai.com/signup/.
+Note: To create  an OpenAI API key, sign up for an account if u have not signed up at https://beta.openai.com/signup/.

 C.  Examples of API calls and responses.